Share This Craft

 - Print this template and cut out pieces.

 - Trace the template pieces onto felt and cut out.
 Cut out 2 tan doughnut pieces and 1 brown frosting piece.

 - Sew beads on the brown frosting piece, if desired.
 Set aside.

-- Cut a 1.5″ slit in the middle of one of the tan circle.
-I accomplished this by folding the circle in half.
+- Cut a 1.5" slit in the middle of one of the tan circle.
+You can accomplish this by folding the circle in half.

 - Stack tan circles together, place the ribbon (folded in half) in between the layers, with the loop of the ribbon inside the circle.